IlnazKamalov/java-project-72/README.md

 [Page analyzer](https://pageanalyzer.up.railway.app/) is a site that analyzes specified pages for SEO suitability.
 Project based on Javalin framework.
 Based on MVC-architecture: working with routing, query handlers and templates, interacting with the database via ORM.
-In development environment (local) used H2 database, in production environment (on Railway) used Postgresql.
+In development environment (local) used H2 database, in production environment (on Railway) used PostgreSQL.
 * Bootstrap
 * Javalin
 * ORM Ebean